eduardocruzpalacios/oop-design-patterns-java/README.md

 Classes are divided into packages named accordingly to the GoF's book terminology to facilitate the comprehension of the role each class plays in the corresponding pattern.

-The runnable classes are in the root of each pattern package or inside client.
+The runnable classes are in the root of each pattern package or inside client package.

 There are classes with the prefix *Any*, such as *AnyObject* or *AnyString*.
 When these classes appear, it means they could be substituted by any other class.
 ## Design Patterns